PX4/PX4-Devguide/en/setup/building_px4.md

   ulimit -S -n 300
   ```

-### macOS Catalina: Problem running cmake.
+### macOS Catalina: Problem running cmake

-As of macOS Catalina 10.15.1 there may be an issue when trying to build the simulator with `cmake`.
-If you are having issues then run
+As of macOS Catalina 10.15.1 there may be problems when trying to build the simulator with *cmake*.
+If you have build problems on this platform then try run the following command in your terminal:
 ```sh
 xcode-select --install
 sudo ln -s /Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/include/* /usr/local/include/
 ```
-in your terminal and it should all work.